GIScience/openrouteservice/docs/versions/v8.2.0/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 > sudo systemctl stop openrouteservice.service
 ```

-2. Empty the old webapps directory `/opt/tomcat/webapps/` and move the new war-File to the directory.
+2. Empty the old webapps directory `/opt/tomcat/webapps/` and move the new WAR-File to the directory.
-3. Download the new [war-File](#download-the-openrouteservice-war-file) for the new version.
+3. Download the new [WAR-File](#download-the-openrouteservice-war-file) for the new version.
 4. Adapt the [openrouteservice configuration](#configure-openrouteservice) in the `setenv.sh` file.
 5. [Apply the correct permissions](#set-the-necessary-permissions-for-the-tomcat-10-user) to the Tomcat directory
    and restart the Tomcat service.